prevention-icon

 • Health issues from contaminated food and water supplies

-How can you prevent and manage pest birds?
+How can you prevent and eradicate pest birds?

 As spring approaches, we recommend you carry out preventative measures to reduce the risk of pest birds becoming a problem.
 This is a simple checklist of things you can do to prevent birds this time of year: